Painting the Portrait From Life with Aidan Barker-Hill

-Each day will begin with a lecture and demonstration, after which Aidan will work alongside the students for the remainder of the morning.
-During the afternoon session there will be in-depth one on one feedback with each student.
+Each day (10AM to 4PM) will begin with a lecture and demonstration, after which Aidan will work alongside the students for the remainder of the morning.
+During the afternoon session there will be in-depth one-on-one feedback with each student.

 Day 1: Drawing